“For everyone to whom much is given, from him much will be required…” (Luke 12:48)

 Winning is what the Spurs do best and how a MVP candidate is judged.
 Do you make your teammates better?
 Do you elevate them to a dominant season as contenders?

-That is why Kawhi Leonard should win the award over Westbrook, particularly if the Spurs get the top seed in the west.
-The Thunder are not contenders, despite Westbrook’s 58 points in a loss on Tuesday night.
-He hasn’t made his teammates better.
+That is why Kawhi Leonard should win the award over Westbrook.
+The Thunder are not contenders, despite Westbrook’s history making season.

 Kawhi Leonard as Defensive Player of the Year and Most Valuable Player puts him in rare air.
 Michael Jordan will welcome him to the club if it happens.